-Pleading to an infraction can help you, for example, if you are filling out a job application and are asked if you've ever been convicted of a felony or misdemeanor.
-If you are convicted of, or plead guilty to, a disturbing the peace infraction only, you can honestly answer "no" to that question.
+Pleading to an infraction is a better outcome than being convicted of a misdemeanor or felony.
+For example, some job applications ask the applicant if they've ever been convicted of a felony or misdemeanor.
+Someone guilty of an infraction can honestly answer "no" to that question.
 But some job applications ask broader questions that encompass any kind of "criminal" behavior.
-Ultimately, the phrasing of the question and the way your jurisdiction classifies the infraction determine how you should answer such questions.
+Ultimately, the phrasing of the question and the way your jurisdiction classifies the infraction determine how you should answer those kinds of questions.

-Though it may not sound like a serious offense, a disturbing the peace conviction can bring serious penalties.
+Though it may not sound like a serious offense, a disturbing the peace conviction can sometimes bring serious penalties.
 While the vast majority of disturbing the peace charges are misdemeanors or infractions, felony charges are possible depending on the state and the circumstances surrounding the crime.

-Because the circumstances surrounding a disturbance of the peace offense can vary so greatly, and because the way prosecutors choose to prosecute these laws and the way judges impose sentences differ so much, it's important for you to consult a local criminal defense lawyer who is experienced with disturbing the peace offenses.
-An experienced attorney will be able to evaluate your case and provide you with legal advice based on not only the law, but also on the attorney's experience with the local courts, police, and prosecutors.
+Because the circumstances surrounding a disturbance of the peace offense can vary so greatly, and the way prosecutors and judges treat these offenses differs from place to place, you should consult an experienced local criminal defense lawyer.
+An experienced attorney should be able to evaluate your case and provide you with legal advice based on not only the law, but also on the attorney's experience with the local courts, police, and prosecutors.